eyalz800/zpp_bits/README.md

 zpp::bits::in in(data, zpp::bits::size_native{}); // Use std::size_t for size.
 zpp::bits::out out(data, zpp::bits::size_native{}); // Use std::size_t for size.

+zpp::bits::in in(data, zpp::bits::no_size{}); // Don't use size, for very special cases, since it is very limiting. zpp::bits::out out(data, zpp::bits::no_size{}); // Don't use size, for very special cases, since it is very limiting.

 // Can also do it together, for example for 2 bytes size: auto [data, in, out] = data_in_out(zpp::bits::size2b{});